Regardless of the size of your company, a periodic audit of your Google Analytics implementation is essential for verifying the accuracy of your data.

 This phase of your audit is a check-up on the internal configurations within Google Analytics that can affect the quality of your data.
 The following 4 points are specific settings you should evaluate in Google Analytics.

 Certain visitors who don’t accurately reflect your target audience, like company employees, may frequent your site and artificially inflate visit and page view counts.
 Google Analytics allows you to filter out these users by IP address (range).

-During your audit, you should review the configured filters to ensure you are excluding appropriate traffic.
+During your audit, you should review the configured filters to ensure you are excluding appropriate traffic happening in the office.

 10. External Data Sources Enabled

 Google Analytics has access to a wealth of data from some of Google’s other marketing technologies.
 Many of these tools allow you to pull this data directly into Google Analytics.

 For example, you can pull in data from Google AdWords for valuable information about how much of your website traffic or sales are driven by AdWords.